 But sometimes my slow living feels busy and stressful.

-Sometimes I start to feel anxiety bubble up in my chest because I am aware of my ever-expanding to do list.
-I feel guilt because all the muffins and granola are gone and there is nothing premade for breakfast.
+Sometimes I start to feel anxiety bubble up in my chest because I am aware of my ever-expanding to-do list.
+I feel guilty because all the muffins and granola are gone and there is nothing premade for breakfast.
 I see the threadbare kitchen chairs that need recovering, the linoleum that needs a good scrub, the book that sits unwritten.

 None of this is bad.
 I’m not complaining.
 But I do feel it is important to acknowledge the truth because we can read articles on slow and simple living and set ourselves up for unhealthy comparison.
 Unrealistic expectations.
 If we are not careful, our efforts become golden calf not panacea.

 We see the capsule wardrobes and minimalist dwellings.
 The articles about living a laptop lifestyle or decluttering challenges.
 And we can jump to the conclusion that if we just follow the five simple steps, get rid of enough stuff, downsize to a camper van that all will be well.
 That finally we will live stress-free, perpetually joyful, feathers unruffled.